kulikovav/homebridge-philips-air-purifier-pyaircontrol/README.md

 # Homebridge Philips Air Purifier Plugin

-A Homebridge plugin that allows you to control Philips Air Purifiers using the py-air-control Python module.
+A Homebridge plugin that allows you to control Philips Air Purifiers using the aioairctrl Python module.
 This plugin integrates your Philips Air Purifier with Apple HomeKit, enabling you to control it through the Home app, Siri, and HomeKit automations.

 ## Features